Amanthakeshan2000/AUTO-FLASH-Service-Center-ADBMS-/README.md

 ## Technologies Used
 - ### Frontend: .NET Framework
 - ### Backend: C#
-- ### Database: MySQL Server
+- ### Database: Microsoft SQL Server
 - ### UI Design: Figma

 ##  Getting Started
 To run this system locally, follow these steps:
 1. Clone the Repository: Clone this repository to your local machine.

-2. Database Setup: Ensure you have a MySQL server set up.
+2. Database Setup: Ensure you have a Microsoft SQL server set up.
 Import the database schema provided in the database-schema.sql file.

 3. Frontend Setup: Open the frontend project in .NET framework.